Olivia5k/piper/README.md

 `piper.yml`, found in the root of the repository.
 Its contents dictate what `piper` will do in its execution steps and in which order.

-### Piper()
+### Build()

-The main executor of the `piper` pipeline is the `Piper()` class.
-It's a singleton (shut up) that reads the configuration and uses that configuration to set and host a couple of other classes:
+The main executor of the `piper` pipeline is the `Build()` class.
+It reads the configuration and uses that configuration to configure some runner classes:

-* `Env()`: Creates and tears the execution env.
-The env can be a temporary directory, an AWS machine, a schroot or something of the sort.
+* `Env()`: Creates and tears the execution environemnt.
+The environment can be a temporary directory, an AWS machine, a schroot or something of the sort.
   Can optionally provide a wrapper method for `Step()` that all execution will run through, e.g. `schroot -c 'squeeze-amd64' -- {0}` to run something in a schroot.
-* `Step()`: Executes a build step. `Piper()` has a list of these and will execute them in order.
-Each step can specify upstream and downstream steps that will deterministically build a graph of steps.
+* `Step()`: A build step. `Build()` has a list of these and will execute them in order.
-* `Notifier()`: Handles notifications and logging.

-These classes are all written to be subclassed for more specific cases, such as a `PythonStep()` class that builds Python projects, a `IRCNotifier()` class that does just that, etc.

 [yaml]: http://www.yaml.org/